Possessive adjectives in English explained

-What are possessive adjectives and how do we use them?
+What is a possessive adjective and how do we use it?
 Possessive adjectives – also called possessive determiners – are used to show possession.
-For every subject pronoun there is a possessive adjective and they show to whom or what something belongs.
+For every subject pronoun, there is a possessive adjective and they show to whom or what something belongs.
 Have a look at the table below to see what the possessive adjectives are.

 They are used before the nouns that they are referring to; these can be singular or plural nouns.
 The possessive adjective agrees with the person who owns it.
 Let’s look at some examples for each.